googlefonts/glyphsets/GLYPHSETS.md

 Symbol (12 glyphs):
 `% + < = > | × ÷ ؉ ؜ ٪ −`

-_Note: Use this for a quick overview only, as some characters might be misrepresented here (for example the backtick).
-For accurate results, refer to the files in the `/data/results` folder._

 ### Resulting Glyphset Files

 .nam file (only encoded characters): [GF_Arabic_Core.nam](/data/results/nam/GF_Arabic_Core.nam)